hubert-wojtowicz/CKAD-certification/notes.md

     command: ["sleep", 3600]
   serviceAccount: dashboard-sa # mount additional sa beside default one
 ```
-- if edit deployment it will trigger new rollot of pods
+- if edit deployment it will trigger new rollout of pods

 ## security context